victoria-wanda/DLC-ROIscope/README.md

 Script that quantifies animal behavior for a region of interest (ROI) from DeepLabCut tracking data.
 ## New features:
 Automatically processes multiple h5 files using the same ROI for all or existing one, generating individual 9-panel visualizations and CSV reports for each file, plus a summary table comparing all csv's.

+# 5. Single ROI all analysis - updated version (batch_single_roi_new.py)
+Automatically processes multiple h5 files using the same ROI for all or existing one, generating individual 9-panel visualizations and CSV reports for each file, plus a summary table comparing all csv's.
+More flexibility for data format.

 ## Requirements